Daemon-Macklin/ToDoListApp/README.md

 to do list.
 The only way to access a users data is to be signed in, or by manually reading the XML file.

+## JUnit Testing
+JUnit 4.12 is used to test the integrity of the setters and getters of the User and Activity Classes.